 Protection of press publications concerning digital uses

-1. Member States shall provide publishers of press publications and news agencies with the rights provided for in Article 2 and Article 3(2) of Directive 2001/29/EC as well as in Articles 3, 9 of Directive 2006/115/EC for the digital use of their press publications and an inalienable right to obtain an fair and proportionate remuneration for such uses.
+1. Member States shall provide publishers of press publications with the rights provided for in Article 2 and Article 3(2) of Directive 2001/29/EC in order to obtain fair and proportionate remuneration for the digital use of their press publications.

-1a.
-The rights referred to in paragraph 1 shall not prevent legitimate private and non-commercial use of press publications by individual users.

 2. The rights referred to in paragraph 1shall leave intact and shall in no way affect any rights provided for in Union law to authors and other rightholders, in respect of the works and other subject-matter incorporated in a press publication.
 Such rights may not be invoked against those authors and other rightholders and, in particular, may not deprive them of their right to exploit their works and other subject-matter independently from the press publication in which they are incorporated.

 2a.
-The rights referred to in paragraph 1 shall not extend to acts of hyperlinking which do not constitute acts of communication to the public.
+The rights referred to in paragraph 1 shall not extend to acts of hyperlinking.

 3. Articles 5 to 8 of Directive 2001/29/EC and Directive 2012/28/EU shall apply mutatis mutandis in respect of the rights referred to in paragraph 1.
+Legitimate private and non-commercial use of press publications by individual users shall therefore remain unaffected by the right referred to in paragraph 1.

-4. The rights referred to in paragraph 1 shall expire 20 years after the publication of the press publication.
+4. The rights referred to in paragraph 1 shall expire 5 years after the publication of the press publication.
 This term shall be calculated from the first day of January of the year following the date of publication.

 4a.
-Member States shall ensure that authors, in respect of the works incorporated in a press publication, receive an appropriate share of the additional revenues press publishers receive for the secondary use of a press publication by information society service providers in respect to the rights provided for in paragraph 1.
+Member States shall ensure that authors, receive an appropriate share of the additional revenues press publishers receive for the use of a press publication by information society service providers.

 (31) A free and pluralist press is essential to ensure quality journalism and citizens' access to information.
 It provides a fundamental contribution to public debate and the proper functioning of a democratic society.
-In addition Europe is threatend by the rise of misinformation which is spread in the digital world.
-As this misinformation appears to be structured and is in general initiated on purpose, this endangers the democratic and political system of the Member States.
-The increasing imbalance beetween the powerful platforms and the press publishers or news agencies has already lead to an remarquable regression of the media landscape on regional level.
+The increasing imbalance beetween powerful platforms and press publishers, which can also be news agencies, has already lead to an remarquable regression of the media landscape on regional level.
 In the transition from print to digital, publishers and news agencies of press publications are facing problems in licensing the online use of their publications and recouping their investments.
-In the absence of recognition of publishers and news agencies of press publications as rightholders, licensing and enforcement in the digital environment is often complex and inefficient.
+In the absence of recognition of publishers of press publications as rightholders, licensing and enforcement in the digital environment is often complex and inefficient.

-(32) The organisational and financial contribution of publishers and news agencies in producing press publications needs to be recognised and further encouraged to ensure the sustainability of the publishing industry and therby to guarantee the availablility of liable information.
-It is therefore necessary to provide at Union level a harmonised legal protection for press publications in respect of digital uses Such protection should be effectively guaranteed through the introduction, in Union law, of rights related to copyright for the reproduction and making available to the public of press publications in respect of digital uses.
-The digital use of press publications should be obligatory remunerated.
+(32) The organisational and financial contribution of publishers in producing press publications needs to be recognised and further encouraged to ensure the sustainability of the publishing industry and thereby to guarantee the availablility of reliable information.
+It is therefore necessary for European Union Member States to provide at Union level legal protection for press publications in the European Union for digital uses.
+Such protection should be effectively guaranteed through the introduction, in Union law, of rights related to copyright for the reproduction and making available to the public of press publications in respect of digital uses in order to obtain fair and proportionate remuneration for such uses.
 Private uses should be excluded from this reference.
+Also, the listing in a search engine should not be considered as fair and proportionate remuneration.